 The distribution of disbursements often depends on the geographic source of the revenue.
 The largest geographic categories that govern disbursements are onshore and offshore.

-Federal onshore revenue is generated from leases on federal land within a given state or on Native American land.
+Leases on federal land within a given state or on Native American land generate onshore revenue.

-Except for Alaska, states receive 49% of extractive revenues paid to the federal government from leases on federal land in that state.
+Except for Alaska, states receive 50% of extractive revenue paid to the federal government from leases on federal land in that state.
 Alaska receives 90%, dating back to the Alaska Statehood Act.

-ONRR disburses 40% of onshore revenues to the Reclamation Fund to be used for infrastructure projects, such as dams and power plants.
-Another 10% goes to the general fund of the U.S. Treasury, where Congress can appropriate it for programs and services.
-The remaining 1% of revenue is used for administrative purposes.
+40% of onshore revenue go to the Reclamation Fund.
+These funds are to be used for infrastructure projects, such as dams and power plants.
+10% goes to the general fund of the U.S. Treasury, where Congress can appropriate it for programs and services.
+2% of the above revenue are withheld and used for administrative purposes.

 Native American disbursements

 ONRR disburses 100% of revenue collected from resource extraction on Native American lands back to tribes, nations, and individuals.
 Learn more about natural resources on Native American land.

 In most cases, each state determines how to use the funds disbursed to them.
 ONRR disburses funds directly to counties if they come from the Gulf of Mexico Energy Security Act (GOMESA) or from geothermal revenue.